 1. Wipe the wok/skillet clean if needed.
 Add cooking oil and bring it back to hot.
 Stir-fry aromatics until really fragrant

 2. Add the cabbage slices.
-Stir fry briefly and then add some hot water and cover the wok/skillet with the lid.
-This will stirfry-steam the veggie to help soften it a bit
+Stir fry briefly and then splash with about 1 Tbsp of hot water to help soften the vegetable

-3. Uncover the lid and cook until all liquid has evaporated.
-Push the cabbage to the side of the wok and then crack in two eggs.
+3. Push everything to the side of the wok and then crack in two eggs.
 Let them cook undisturbed and then scramble the yolks and start stir frying